How to save money with an inverter air con

-When it comes to air conditioning, one of the biggest concerns every household has remains the electricity costs.
+One of the biggest concerns about air conditioning that every household has remains their electricity costs.
 Brisbane’s hot and humid summers make energy efficient methods a number one priority.
-This is where inverter air conditioning steps into the picture.
+This is where an inverter air con can step into the picture.

 First and foremost, before unveiling the benefits of this technology, let’s learn about the differences between an inverter and a non-inverter air conditioner.

 Also known as conventional air conditioners, the compressor in the outdoor unit is either working at full power or completely shut down.
-To achieve a good performance and comfort, it means that the compressor needs to switch on and off every time is needed.
+This means that to achieve a good performance and comfort, the compressor needs to switch on and off every time it’s needed.

-This fact can lead to more wear and tear on the compressor, using much more power to start up each time.
-This kind of models can be cheaper to buy but they don’t have the long-term benefits that the inverter models offer.
+This can lead to more wear and tear on the compressor, since it uses much more power to start up each time.
+This kind of model can be cheaper to buy, yet they don’t have the long-term benefits that inverter models offer.

-In this case, an inverter is used to control and vary the speed of the compressor motor, similar to a car.
-In other words, the compressor from the outdoor unit doesn’t have to switch on and off continuously but it speeds up or down when necessary.
+In this air con, an inverter is used to control and vary the speed of the compressor motor, similar to a car.
+In other words, the compressor from the outdoor unit doesn’t have to switch on and off continuously, but rather speeds up or down when needed.

 By not having to stop and start several times a day, there is less stress on the compressor and the other parts of the system.
-Nowadays, most split systems on the market are inverter models.
+You can see why most split systems on the market today are inverter models.

-As summer kicks in, the electricity bill starts to be a very hot topic in each home.
-Hence, an unconditional use of air conditioning could lead to astronomical power bills.
+As summer kicks in, your home’s electricity bill starts to be a very hot topic.
+And unrestrained use of your air conditioning could lead to astronomical power bills.

 If you are planning to buy your first air conditioner or replace the old one, then it only makes sense to choose a model that comes with the inverter technology.
-Whilst the initial investment may be slightly bigger, your long-term savings, on the other hand, will overcome any drawback.
+While the initial investment may be slightly higher, your long-term savings will overcome any drawback.

 This is probably as important as the benefit that we’ve previously mentioned.
-With the peace of mind that comes from having a highly efficient air conditioner, your family could use it anytime is needed.
+With the peace of mind that comes from having a highly efficient air conditioner, your family can use it anytime it’s needed.
 You could instantly turn on the cooling or preset your climate control to turn it on during hot summer afternoons.
 Enjoy your home comfort!

 This low power mode leads to reduced electricity usage and environmental impact, which is why inverter models feature higher energy star ratings than non-inverter ones.

-Inverter technology was first introduced by Toshiba back in 1981 and since then it has always maintained a technological advantage.
+Inverter technology was first introduced by Toshiba back in 1981 and since then they have always maintained a technological advantage.

-Over the course of time, however, other big manufacturers started their own implementation of inverter technology, each with its own benefits.
-Most of the latest inverter AC models have a very strong focus on efficient operation, combined with low power mode, low standby power or other power-efficient functions.
+Over time however, other big manufacturers started their own implementation of inverter technology, each with its own benefits.
+Most of the latest inverter air con models have a very strong focus on efficient operation, combined with low power mode, low standby power or other power-efficient functions.

 To name a few, here are some of the most popular inverter technologies by brand: